George Vraca

 George Vraca (/ro/; 1896–1964) was a Romanian stage and film actor.

-Born in Bucharest in an Aromanian family, he attended the city's Matei Basarab High School.
+Born in Bucharest, he attended the city's Matei Basarab High School.
 He then studied at the Music and Drama Conservatory under the guidance of actor Nicolae Soreanu.

 Vraca died in Bucharest at age 64, and was buried in the city's Sfânta Vineri Cemetery; his grave was declared a monument istoric in 2004.
 A street in Sector 1 of Bucharest bears his name.